transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 #### Why would I want to override an ordering service configuration?
 {: #ibp-console-adv-deployment-orderer-customization-why}

 The need to customize the ordering node configuration is less common than the peer or CA. A common use case could be to override default timeouts or the default HSM settings.
-This list contains all of fields that can be overridden via editing the `JSON` when an ordering node is deployed from the console.
+This list contains all of fields that can be overridden by editing the `JSON` when an ordering node is deployed from the console.
 For more information about what each field is used for you can refer to the [Fabric sample orderer configuration file](https://github.com/hyperledger/fabric/blob/release-1.4/sampleconfig/orderer.yaml){: external} options.

 ```json
 {